senarvi/senarvi.github.io/_posts/2015-12-09-quantities-of-information-and-probability-theory.md

 ---
 layout: post
-title: "The fundamental measures in information theory and probability theory"
+title: "Quantities of information and probability theory"
-description: "Entropy, conditional entropy, mutual information, cross-entropy, Kullback-Leibler divergence, and perplexity"
+description: "Entropy, conditional entropy, mutual information, cross entropy, Kullback-Leibler divergence, and perplexity"
 category:
 tags: []
 use_math: true
 ---
 {% include JB/setup %}

-### Entropy, mutual information, cross-entropy, and KL divergence
+### Entropy

-**Entropy** measures the uncertainty in the outcome of a random process.
+In mathematical statistics, **entropy** measures the uncertainty in the outcome of arandom process.
 Consider the random process of tossing a coin.
 If the coin is fair, entropy is maximized.
 The uncertainty \(entropy\) of the random process is 1, measured in bits.
 This is also the expected amount of information an outcome of the random process carries.
 If the coin is weighted and comes up heads 100 % of the time, the uncertainty of the random process is 0.
 In that case the outcome of the random process gives no information.
 If the coin is biased, the uncertainty of the random process is something from between these two extremes.

 Formally, the entropy <span>$H$</span> of a discrete random variable
 <span>$X$</span> is defined as